einbahnstrasse/Goldford-MTEC1003/labs/07/lab-07-part3-nesting.md

 Notice that we defined the variable `move`, which will store the string `"yes"` or `"no"` and serve as our _boolean value._

-So, what will our "then" statements look like inside these brackets, i.e. on lines 3 and 5?
+So, what will our “then” clauses look like inside these brackets, i.e. on lines 3 and 5?

 Check the original flowchart and notice that _another if/then/else conditional_ will be needed to serve as the "then" clause in _each_ of our "if" and "else if" statements.
 The "if" and "else if" portions are the yes/no responses to our first question, "Does it move?"
 Notice there's one other possibility: that the user neither types "yes" or "no" but some unacceptable response.
 This scenario becomes our final "else" statement.